alltrust/Portfolio/projects/portfolio-project.md

 ### Alternating Light and Dark Theme Modes

+A feature several apps want their users to take advantage of is the switch between light and dark modes.

 We have our `_document.tsx` file ready, now we need to service them to our `_app.tsx`.
 We will put these in separate components rather than crowding out `_app.tsx` file.

 ```js